Ages and ages ago, for reasons that are not entirely clear to me yet, I decided I was going to find a job in France.

 I remember having spent half an hour, at a party in Paris, trying to understand what the hell that guy was talking about, which – for your information, were The Beatles.

-When I pronounced the band name correctly, he said that to his ears, Beatles and Bitòòòòls had exactly the same sound, and by the way, who was I to teach him English?
+When I pronounced the band name correctly, he said that Beatles and Bitòòòòls sounded exactly the same to his ears, and by the way, who was I to teach him English?

 I was just an Italian.